Travis Walton incident: Travis Walton and the Turkey Springs forestry job

 Travis Walton was born around 1953 to Mary Walton (later Mary Walton Kellott).
 On May 5, 1971, Travis Walton and associate Carl Rogers pleaded guilty to breaking into the offices of the Western Molding Company, stealing company checks, forging and then cashing them.
 The pair were placed on probation for two years, after which they were allowed to plead not guilty and "cleanse their records".

-In 1975, Travis, age 22, was a member of a seven-person forestry crew led by Carl's older brother Michael H. Rogers, age 28.
-The year prior, Rogers won a bid for a federal contract to thin out small trees from an area known as Turkey Springs in the Apache-Sitgreaves National Forest when he underbid two other contractors.
+In 1975, Travis, aged 22, was a member of a seven-person forestry crew led by Carl's older brother Michael H. Rogers, aged 28.
+The year prior, Rogers had won a bid for a federal contract to thin out small trees from an area known as Turkey Springs in the Apache-Sitgreaves National Forests when he underbid two other contractors.
 The Turkey Springs job called for the thinning of 1,277 acres by August 1975.
 Rogers requested, and was granted, an extension until November 10.
 On October 16, a Forestry Service inspector visited the site and concluded the job could not possibly be completed by the deadline.
 Failure to complete the job could lead to a $2,500 penalty and a disqualification from bidding on future Forestry Service contracts.

 On October 20, Rogers wrote to his Forestry Service contracting officer: "I cannot honestly say whether or not we will finish on time.
 However, we are working every day with as much manpower as I can hire.
 I will not stop work until the job is finished or until I am asked to stop.
 I have had considerable trouble keeping a full crew on the job.
 The area is very thick and the guys have poor morale because of this....
 We will keep working and trying hard."